azist/azos/src/naming-conventions.md

 --------------------

-**Note on Microsoft Code Analysis Rules**
+## Microsoft Code Analysis Rules
-Azos project follows its own standard and MSFT-defined typical .Net/FxCop rules do not apply by design
+Azos project **follows its own standard** and MSFT-defined typical .Net/FxCop rules do not apply by design.
+We tried to use FxCop and Roslyn-based CA and found that required customizations (supression/change attributes) add much complexity and do not add any value for Azos which des not follow .Net guidelines.